freignat91/mlearning/README.md

 - on regular basis (every 3 seconds) during the simulation:
   - find the best network of the nest for each ant kind (worker, soldier) (the one having first the best `maxDecision` and if equal the one having the best `good decision rate`)
 - when an ant is created:
-    - there is 80% chance than it get a copy of best network of the nest with all its synapses already trained, and 20% to have a new random one. (parameter: `./nests/parameters.go` file name: `chanceToGetTheBestNetworkCopy`)
+    - there is 90% chance than it get a copy of best network of the nest with all its synapses already trained, and 10% to have a new random one. (parameter: `./nests/parameters.go` file name: `chanceToGetTheBestNetworkCopy`)

 this time, the network structures are not chosen anymore, the best ones will emerge naturally

-Currently the version 0.0.1 (spread) is achieved and works with a good level of network convergence and about 80% of good decisions, the version 0.0.2 (foods and pheromones) works well, but it takes more time to reach the right percentage of good decision. version 0.0.3 have difficulties to converge due to the short life duration of the ants.
+Currently the version 0.0.1 (spread) is achieved and works with a good level of network convergence and about 80% of good decisions, the version 0.0.2 (foods and pheromones) works well, but it takes more time to reach the right percentage of good decision. version 0.0.3 converge very quickly because of the optimal search.
-To counter-balance this effect, when a new ant is created (worker or soldier), 50% of the time, the nest give a copy of the best network of the ant kind and 50% of the time a random one (% can be adjust)
-This way the best trained network is not lost if its associated ant died.
-It benefits to the others.

 # Ant networks structures